Posted Date:December 10, 2018

 See 34 CFR 668.162 for the federal regulations that govern requesting funds for the Title IV programs and 34 CFR 668.166 for the excess cash regulations.

 Reconciliation is the process by which a school reviews and compares Title IV aid (grants, loans, and campus-based aid) recorded on the Department’s systems (COD/G5) with the information in the school’s internal records.
 Schools should reconcile both internally (between Business Office and Financial Aid Office data) and externally (between school data and the COD System/G5).
 Through reconciliation, disbursement and cash discrepancies are identified and resolved in a timely manner to ensure the school meets all regulatory requirements.
 Schools must document their reconciliation efforts and retain this documentation for auditing purposes.

 If completed on a regular basis, reconciliation can assist schools in determining whether the disbursement reporting requirements and excess cash deadlines noted above are being met, and also whether any additional data needs to be submitted to ensure all school data is reflected correctly in the Department’s records.
-For the William D. Ford Federal Direct Loan (Direct Loan), Teacher Education Assistance for College and Higher Education (TEACH) Grant, and Campus-Based programs (including Federal Perkins Loan (Perkins Loan), Federal Work-Study (FWS), and Federal Supplemental Educational Opportunity Grant (FSEOG)), schools must reconcile at least monthly to meet regulatory requirements.
-For all other Title IV Programs (including Pell Grant) it is highly suggested that schools also reconcile at least monthly or as frequently as necessary to identify issues and maintain compliance with the cash management and disbursement reporting requirements outlined above.
+For the Direct Loan and Campus-Based programs (including Federal Perkins Loan, Federal Work-Study, and Federal Supplemental Educational Opportunity Grant), schools must reconcile at least monthly to meet regulatory requirements.
+For all other Title IV Programs (including Pell Grant, Iraq and Afghanistan Service Grant, and TEACH Grant) it is highly suggested that schools also reconcile at least monthly or as frequently as necessary to identify issues and maintain compliance with the cash management and disbursement reporting requirements outlined above.

 Additional information on reconciliation can be found on the IFAP website in the following publications: